Genivia/ugrep-testing/README.md

 ## Run

-Run the tests that can take hours to complete:
+Run the extensive barrage of tests, which can take hours to complete:
 ```console
 $ ./run.sh
 ...